 Starting out in theatre as a teen, Zhao Bing Bin dedicated a decade to performance before transitioning into self-portrait photography.
-Now 25, her role in front of her camera has taken center stage as she has quickly become one of Shanghai’s top young artists to follow.
+Now at 25 (this was written in 2012), her role in front of her camera has taken center stage as she has quickly become one of Shanghai’s top young artists to follow.

 Mang’s exceptional sense of design and simple beauty makes for an irresistible body of work, catching the eyes of photo and art bloggers all over the world.
 I shot Mang a few questions via e-mail.
 Disclaimer – I am posting the interview in its original Chinese and its translation via Google.